pvdz/preval/tests/cases/normalize/expressions/assignments/for_of_left/auto_ident_nested_complex_member_assigns.md

 $( a, e, 3 );
 `````

+## Todos triggered

+- objects in isFree check
+- Calling a static method on an ident that is not global and not recorded: $tmpForOfGen_next

 ## Globals

 None

 ## Runtime Outcome

 Should call `$` with:
  - 1: { x: '1' }